Tribler/covid-19-recovery-identification/README.md

     npx react-native run-android
     ```

-4. To close the app, stop execution on the consoles used in Step 2.
+3. To close the app, stop execution on the terminals used in Step 2.

 ### If missing keystore.debug this is a fix:
 Run the following command in a terminal, that has /android/app opened: